-A breast lift, also called mastopexy, offers women the opportunity to raise and firm their breasts, giving them a more youthful silhouette.
+A breast lift, also called mastopexy, offers women the opportunity to raise and firm their breasts.
 The procedure raises the breasts by removing excess skin, tightening the tissue, and moving the nipples up.

 What to expect during breast lift surgery

 The procedure, which is usually done on an outpatient basis, will take anywhere from 1-3 hours.
 It’s likely that you will receive general anesthesia to put you to sleep while the procedure is done.